COBA-NIH/Edwards---Exocytosis-event-detection/Instructions.md

  two event and still be considered the same event

-The second part of the process is the filtering of false events and to determine vesicle type
+The second part of the process is the filtering of false events and determination of the vesicle type, done in a jupyter notebook - Event_filter_graph

   1. Open "Event_filter_graph" script in Jupyter notebook (or any other python console)